UKPLab/conll2019-snopes-crawling/README.md

-# This is a program to generate the Snopes Corpus
+# This is a crawler to generate the Snopes Corpus

 ## The repository contains or constructs the following corpora: